visionary-s/msi-stats-2021/README.md

 # msi-stats-2021
-Program for practicing web scrape and data visualiztion, still in developing.
+Program for practicing web scrape and data visualiztion, frontend is still in developing.